Biden Looks To Restore, Expand Obama Administration Policies

 Biden is proposing a $2 trillion push to slow global warming by throttling back the burning of fossil fuels, aiming to make the nations power plants, vehicles, mass transport systems and buildings more fuel efficient and less dependent on oil, gas and coal.

-Biden says his administration would ban new permits for oil and gas production on federal lands, although he says he does not support a fracking ban.
+Biden says his administration will ban new permits for oil and gas production on federal lands, although he says he does not support a fracking ban.

 Bidens public health and environment platform also calls for reversing the Trump administrations slowdown of enforcement against polluters, which in several categories has fallen to the lowest point in decades.
-That would include establishing a climate and environmental justice division within the Justice Department.
+That includes establishing a climate and environmental justice division within the Justice Department.

 Biden emphasizes environmental justice, which is about addressing the disproportionate harm to lower-income and minority communities from corporate polluters.
-Biden says he would support climate lawsuits targeting fossil fuel-related industries.
+Biden says he will support climate lawsuits targeting fossil fuel-related industries.

-He said he would reverse Trump’s plan to exit the Paris climate accord.
+He said he will reverse Trump’s decision to exit the Paris climate accord.

 EDUCATION